digaus/shellyhome-i18n/README.md

-# Shelly Home i18n
+# Shelly Home
 Translation files for the Shelly Home App.
-Feel free to make a PR.
+If you want to add languages just make a PR.

 Feel free to support me if you like my work: